FeatureImg

 Recommended Open Graph image size

 The most widely compatible OG image size for new projects is 1200 × 630 pixels.
-That ratio is close to 1.91:1, which matches what Meta, LinkedIn, and many documentation examples describe for link previews.
+That ratio is close to 1.91:1, which matches Meta’s guidance and LinkedIn’s recommended 1.91:1 preview ratio (Make your website shareable on LinkedIn).

 LabelDimensionsAspect ratioWhen to use